 1. Open Excel in Safe Mode

-You need to check whether Excel performs very slowly with one file, a few files or all files.
+You need to check whether Excel performs very slowly when opening a particular file, a few files or all files.
 If Excel performs slowly with any file, then the problem could be related with Excel itself.
-You should pinpoint what’s happening with the program.
+You should pinpoint what’s happening with the program using safe mode.

 If Excel does not open or loads very slowly in safe mode then try other fixes mentioned from option 3.